Hua Hin Night Markets Guide 2026: 7 Markets Compared

 After visiting Cicada regularly during my extended stays, here’s how to make the most of your visit:

-• First, arrive by 6pm if you want a good table near either entertainment area – they fill up quickly, especially on Saturdays.
-If you’re in a group, consider splitting up briefly – one person can secure a table while others buy food vouchers to avoid the later queues.
+- Arrive by 6pm if you want a good table near either stage—they fill up fast, especially on Saturdays.
+If you’re in a group, split up: one person grabs a table while others buy food vouchers.

-• For food, I recommend the grilled river prawns (expensive but worth it for a treat) and the Pad Thai in Egg Net, which is consistently excellent here.
-Save room for dessert – the coconut ice cream served in a fresh coconut shell is outstanding and perfect for Hua Hin’s warm evenings.
+- For food, the grilled river prawns are expensive but worth it occasionally.
+The Pad Thai in Egg Net is consistently good.
+Save room for the coconut ice cream served in a fresh coconut shell.

-• If you’re shopping for souvenirs, take a full loop around the market before buying.
-The quality and prices vary significantly between similar stalls, and I’ve found the vendors at the far edges often offer better deals than those in prime positions.
+- If you’re buying souvenirs, walk the whole market first.
+Quality and prices vary a lot between similar stalls.
+I’ve found the vendors at the edges often have better deals than the ones in prime spots.

-• If you need a massage, Cicada offers the nicest massage section of all the markets in Hua Hin.
-The setting is more upscale and the experience more comfortable than at other market massage shops.
+- Cicada has the nicest massage section of all the markets.
+It’s more upscale and comfortable than the other market massage shops.

 When: Cicada Market is a open Friday to Sunday from 5pm to midnight.